Real-Time Graphic Notation Based on Gesture Data Seis Canciones for voice and live electronics

 Our special interest in developing this method comes from the unique mental state a timbral-centric system creates in performing and listening to music, since it calls to pay attention to timbres in a more profound way.
 And, because it is not necessarily intuitive, it brings the composer and performer to novel, interesting, and unpredicted musical places.

-So far, the project has yielded a 28-minute composition Siete Dolores, for saxophone and live electronics (audio and video/lights).
+Siete Dolores, is a 28-minute composition for saxophone and live electronics (audio and video/lights).
 The piece was designed to showcase this approach to composing with timbres, similarly to an etude that focuses solely on that timbral technique.
 The timbre analysis and identification in the piece is done with Sonic Print by Jean-Francois Charles, and with Zsa.descriptors by Mikhail Malt.

 Our goals for the next stages of the project are: to improve our spectral analysis and timbre recognition system; to gain a better understanding of the perception of different saxophone timbres; to compose a new, shorter piece; and to present our work in academic settings.